fables of the deconstruction

 Although that doesn’t sound much like the beginning of any fable I ever heard.
 Sounds like something you’d casually say to a friend when describing some completely mundane girl followed by a crushingly normal story.

 There once was and continues to be this girl.
-You could never tell by looking at her but she not only has a fear of fire (arsonphobia) but also has a touch of pyromania, not so much the setting of fires but she is fixated on finding and extinguishing them.
+You could never tell by looking at her but she not only has a fear of fire (arsonphobia) but also has a touch of pyromania, not so much the setting of fires as much as she is fixated on finding and extinguishing them.
 She also has a fear of pyromaniacs.
 And a deep distrust of firemen in general.

 I hope I didn’t forget anything there.
 If you are unsure exactly where this mix of fears and fixations leaves our girl then I guess I did a good job of telling you about them.